-At the present time, we may not redeem the Convertible Notes prior to the maturity date without the consent of the agent and lenders of the CorEnergy Credit Facility.
-Holders may convert their Convertible Notes into shares of our common stock at their option until the close of business on the second scheduled trading day immediately preceding the maturity date.
-The current conversion rate for the Convertible Notes is 30.3030 shares of Common Stock per \$1,000 principal amount of the Convertible Notes, equivalent to an initial conversion price of \$33.00 per share of Common Stock.
+At the present time, we may not redeem the remaining 7.00% Convertible Notes prior to the maturity date without the consent of the agent and lenders of the CorEnergy Credit Facility.
+Holders may convert their 7.00% Convertible Notes into shares of our common stock at their option until the close of business on the second scheduled trading day immediately preceding the maturity date.
+The current conversion rate for the 7.00% Convertible Notes is 30.3030 shares of common stock per \$1,000 principal amount of the 7.00% Convertible Notes, equivalent to an initial conversion price of \$33.00 per share of our common stock.
 Such conversion rate will be subject to adjustment in certain events as specified in the Indenture.